 - Race Lift: African-American in the comics, Caucasian in the show.

 - Remember the New Guy?: Although Brick hasn't been mentioned since being named on the List, Roy mentions that he knew Brick and his gang while living in the Glades when he hadn't been mentioned at all in the show until that point.
-There's also the fact that Malcolm Merlyn knew him and had been seeking revenge on him for years, as he was the one who murdered his wife Rebecca Merlyn.

 - Small Role, Big Impact: His act of murdering Rebecca Merlyn was what led to all of the events in Arrow to occur.
+It is not an exaggeration to say that he created the Arrowverse.

 - The Sociopath: Brick doesn't care one bit about other people, even his supposed friends he will kill without hesitation if they fail him.
 This is made most obvious during his confrontation with Malcolm where while he admits that he had to kill someone in order to be initiated into a gang, he mostly killed Rebecca because he couldn't stand her crying and thought she was weak.